mohmehdi/mohmehdi.github.io/_pages/about.md

   - /about.html
 ---

-Mohammad Mehdi Afkhami is currently an undergraduate Computer Engineering student at the Vali-e-Asr university of Rafsanjan.
-The Track of his major is Software Engineering.
+Currently, Mehdi is an undergraduate student at the Vali-e-Asr university of Rafsanjan, studying Software Engineering.
+His interests include computer graphics and machine learning.
+Along with being an undergrad research assistant, he has also been a teacher assistant.

-His main area of research interest is theoretical computer science.
-To be precise, in fields such as Design & Analysis of Algorithms, Data Structures, Algorithmic Game Theory, Graph Algorithms, Data Mining, Machine Learning, Deep Learning, and most subcategories in the algorithms field.
-He is eager to continue researching these areas, pursue a Ph.D. in Computer Science, and presumably work in academia.

-In addition to being an undergraduate research assistant, he has been a teacher assistant for more than ten courses to this day.
-He intends to continue his studies at the graduate level in the near future.

 ### [Biography](/biography/)